Bad Reputation? Learn How to Fix It

 When you get good feedback posted publicly, acknowledge it and show your appreciation.

-Not only might you get a chance to thank the person who left the positive feedback, but you’ll often draw attention to it with your reply, which can help get more eyes on the positive.
+Not only might you get a chance to thank the person who left the positive feedback, but your reply will often draw attention to it, which can help get more eyes on the positive.

 Tip: Don’t be afraid to ask for reviews and feedback.
 Many companies list review requests on invoices and email communications and post positive reviews on a section of their website.